 What is erythroderma?

 Erythroderma is a severe and potentially life-threatening inflammation of most of the body’s skin surface.
-It is also called generalized exfoliative dermatitis.
+It's also called generalized exfoliative dermatitis.
 It may be caused by a reaction to a medicine.
 Or it may be caused by another skin condition or cancer.

-It causes redness and scaling of the skin spread over an area.
+It causes redness and scaling of the skin.
 This starts in patches and spreads over the body.
 The skin begins to peel (slough) off.
 This leads to problems with your ability to manage body temperature.
 It can also cause protein and fluid loss.
 And it can cause an increased metabolic rate.
 Erythroderma can be life-threatening.
 You may need to spend time in the hospital or burn center for treatment.

 What causes erythroderma?